 By the end of the spring semester of their penultimate year, students must complete a dissertation prospectus for an original project that is meant to culminate in the dissertation.

-• The department requires that the prospectus be approved by the end of the Spring semester of the penultimate year.
-(Note that students who wish to apply for the guaranteed Dissertation Completion Fellowship must observe the GSAS deadline, which requires that the prospectus be approved by the prospectus committee by the end of February of the student’s penultimate year).
+The Department requires that the prospectus be approved by the end of the Spring semester of the penultimate year.
+(Note that students who wish to apply for the guaranteed Dissertation Completion Fellowship must observe the GSAS deadline, which requires that the prospectus be approved by the prospectus committee by the early February of the student's penultimate year).